 The U.S. Space and Rocket Center at Huntsville, Alabama is somewhere I had long wanted…

-I am a bit too young to clearly remember the first moon landing but I do have memories of the excitement of watching the space shuttle launches and wishing I have been their in person.
+I am a bit too young to clearly remember the first moon landing but I do have memories of the excitement of watching the space shuttle launches and wishing I have been there in person.
 So, when we got the chance to visit the Kennedy Space Center I jumped at the opportunity.
 Sadly, there were no launches planned but it still was exciting to be visiting the site of these amazing demonstrations of man’s imagination and desire to explore.

 Only when you get close up to the vehicles that have carried man into space can you appreciate the scale of the achievements.
 The rockets themselves are huge but most of this is engine and fuel, the size of the transportation that the astronauts is so small and looks flimsy.
 This would not be a job for someone who suffers from claustrophobia.